brink-js/brink.js/README.md

 ######How it works.

-Data binding works by using `Object.defineProperty()` to define getters and setters for your properties behind the scenes.ect`
+Data binding works by using `Object.defineProperty()` to define getters and setters for your properties behind the scenes.

 Watchers are not invoked immediately when a property changes, they are automatically debounced.
 So even if you change a property multiple times in one run loop, the watcher will only be called once (in the next run loop).